 Kieran has a flair both for the comedic (Eisenstein in Die Fledermaus, Vicar Gedge in Albert Herring), and dramatic (The Forester in The Cunning Little Vixen, Crespel & Luther in The Tales of Hoffmann).
 As a core member of the Chapman Tripp NZ Opera Chorus, he also performed in twelve operas between 2008-2013.

-Concert and oratorio highlights in Britain include The Seasons and The Creation by Haydn, C. P. E. Bach’s Magnificat, and Puccini’s Messa di Gloria; and in New Zealand, Mahler’s Lieder eines fahrenden Gesellen, Beethoven’s Missa Solemnis, Haydn’s The Creation, Handel’s Messiah, Mondeverdi’s Vespers 1610, Mozart’s Great Mass in C Minor, Bach’s Christmas Oratorio, and a memorable Gounod St Cecilia Mass in Nouméa, New Caledonia.
+Concert and oratorio highlights in Britain include Vaughan Williams’s Serenade to Music at Buckingham Palace on Queen Elizabeth’s 65th Jubilee (with John Wilson), Bach’s St Matthew Passion in Southwark Cathedral, Stravinsky’s Pulcinella (RCM with Vladimir Jurowsky); Barber’s Dover Beach and Butterworth’s Love Blows as the Wind Blows (Lewes Festival of Song), The Seasons and The Creation by Haydn; in New Zealand, Mahler’s Lieder eines fahrenden Gesellen, Beethoven’s Missa Solemnis, Haydn’s Creation, Handel’s Messiah, Mondeverdi’s Vespers 1610, Bach’s Christmas Oratorio; and a memorable Gounod St Cecilia Mass in Nouméa, New Caledonia.

-He won 2nd prize in the 2016 AESS Patricia Routledge English Song Competition, was a 2014 Lexus Song Quest semifinalist, won the Hamilton Vocal Competitions 2012, and was a 2012 New Zealand Aria finalist.
+He won the Emmy Destinn Czech Song Prize 2017, and won 3rd prize in the Maureen Lehane Vocal Awards 2017 (Wigmore Hall), 2nd prize in the 2016 AESS Patricia Routledge and Brooks Van Der Pump English Song Competitions, was a 2014 Lexus Song Quest semifinalist, won the Hamilton Vocal Competitions 2012, and was a 2012 New Zealand Aria finalist.
 He has an eclectic range of other skills: from period dance to Shakespearean theatre and modern tap dance.
 In 2014 he narrated several stories for ‘Shortz: Stories from Kapiti’, an audio collection of New Zealand writing for children.
 If you would like to contact Kieran, click here.